gothinkster/realworld/README.md

 ### Wait, I can use _any_ frontend with _any_ backend?

 Yup!
-All of our frontends & backends adhere to the same [API spec](api/), so you can mix & match any desired frontend/backend combo.
+The frontends & backends adhere to the same [API spec](api/) and share the same custom Bootstrap 4 styles/templates, so you can mix & match any desired frontend/backend combo.

 # What frontends and backends do you currently support?